typohnebild/numpy-vs-mir/README.md

 The _slice_ version achieves the lowest FLOP/s, since it is the most time consuming version, as it can be seen in the right figure.

+The execution time of the _slice_ implementation has a higher slope for greater problems than the _field_ and _naive_ implementations that remain closely.
+This results in a greater gap of FLOP/s for greater problem sizes between the _slice_ the other two implementations.

+Furthermore, the execution times for small problem sizes are in the range of several milliseconds.
+As a result, even small changes in the execution time have a great impact to the corresponding FLOP/s value.

 ### Python Benchmark